 Then Jesus got into the boat and started across the lake with his disciples.
 Suddenly, a fierce storm struck the lake, with waves breaking into the boat.
 But Jesus was sleeping.
 The disciples went and woke him up, shouting, ‘Lord, save us!
 We’re going to drown!’
 Jesus responded, ‘Why are you afraid?
 You have so little faith!’
 Then he got up and rebuked the wind and waves, and suddenly there was a great calm. – Matthew 8:23-26 NLT

-He probably won’t calm this storm instantaneously, but He can give you a peace and a calm knowing He is in this boat with you while you wait for the storm to eventually wane.
+He probably won’t calm this storm instantaneously, but He can give you a feeling of peace and a calm knowing He is in this boat with you while you wait for the storm to eventually wane.

 When we trust God we don’t take matters into our own hands, we don’t try to figure out which direction we need to be going, where we need to be, or with whom we need to be with (this includes our husband).
 Sometimes we just need to be still and breathe, while praying for guidance, knowing God is still God and in He’s in control.
 He opens doors that need to be opened and closes those that need to be closed.

 Process through your divorce recovery while remembering His promises to all who love Him.
 If His plan is for your marriage to be fully restored, He’ll make it happen.
 Or He’ll walk with you while you travel through the next door… into your next chapter as a divorced woman.

 2.)
 Seek out trusted community help – for legal, mental health, and spiritual guidance.

 Yes, God is with you, but you don’t have to physically be alone on this journey.
 (Check out my divorce healing resource page for links to more help.)